Made4Dev/SFBL/README.md

 # SFBL
 SFML Box2D Light
-this is a very simple library it is easy-to-use,
-SFBL allows you add Light|Shadows effects to your sfml project
+this is a very simple library and easy-to-use, this library allows you to add cool lighting effects including shadow casting etc...